 3) Now we are ready to cut the two cross members.

 The two cross members are 90x45 and they will be cut to 280mm long and have 45 degree cuts as shown.
 These are positioned 200mm in from the two cut lines you made in step 2.

 - The Four-person bench seat requires a third cross member in the center for stability.
 Position this mid span from the end cut lines you made in step 2.

 The leg uprights are two pieces of 140x45 cut to 320mm long.
 This will give a bench height of 430mm from the floor to the top surface.

 The leg bases are 65x45 and they will be cut to 370mm long and have an angled cut as shown:

 On the underside of these we drill two 20mm deep/32mm diameter countersink holes, spaced 80mm apart.
 Then drill a 10mm hole right through each of these.
 Using M8x100 galvanised coach screws, screw and glue the leg bases to the uprights.
 To avoid splitting, drill a 4mm pilot hole into the end grain of the upright.

-5) Now fix the leg assembly to the seat top's cross members from step 3 using three M10x100 coachbolts for each leg.
+5) Now fix the leg assembly to the seat top's cross members from step 3 using two M10x100 coachbolts for each leg.
 Attach these to the side of the cross member facing away from the center of the seat.